-Use the top three drop-down boxes to set the desired values for output resolution, color space and audio bitrate.
+Use the drop-down boxes to set the desired values for output resolution, color space, additional audio output device and audio bitrate/channel number.
 Please note that the output card you are using may not necessarily be able to display all offered resolutions.
 If in doubt, please contact the manufacturer of your output card.

 The Automatic setting for the color space is recommended for most use cases.
 Only if you want an output with alpha channel for transparency information, please select the ARGB32 setting.

 By activating the checkbox next to HDR/10 Bit you start the HDR output of PLAYDECK.
 This function is only available for codecs that can be decoded via an Nvidia GPU in the system.
 When using the HDR output, please use videos whose frame rate and resolution match the output values, otherwise the system performance requirements will increase drastically.

 You can also create a custom output format.
 Please make sure that the output board you use can actually reproduce the values you set.

 In this section you can set the content that PLAYDECK should display when the playlist is in STOP status.